 Fast forward to today.
 Alternative media on the internet has exploded.
 Many Youtube videos, activist Facebook pages and websites are dwarfing the nightly reach of the major news networks, and more and more people everyday are "becoming the media."
 And this is our invitation to you.

-But regardless of where you are at or where you want to start, becoming the media is something everyone can do, from the smallest daily acts to larger-scale projects.
+But regardless of what part of this movement of movements you want to get involved with, becoming the media is something everyone can do, from the smallest daily acts to larger-scale projects.

 On the personal level, become a news distro that your friends can trust.
 Grow your friendship circle beyond the choir.
 Share news and films regularly with your friends on social networks.
-We can all be news editors now and can decide what information gets shared virally on the internet - whether it's cat videos or profound ideas that could change the world, the choice is ours.
+We can all be news editors now and can decide what information gets shared virally on the internet - whether it's cat videos or profound ideas that could change the world, social media gives us a tremendous power to reach millions of people.

-You can also try hosting a public film screening in your neighborhood and inspire the people that come to your event to join you in hosting even more screenings.
-If the idea takes off, launch your own Films For Action city chapter and make use of all of the features it provides - further expanding the network.
-Start a Facebook page for your Films For Action chapter.
-And keep at it until your group is hosting multiple film screenings simultaneously all across the city throughout the year - events organized by multiple teams each focused on a different venue or theme and amplified by thousands of supporters who help spread the word about the site and film events via Facebook, email and word of mouth.
+You can also try hosting a public film screening in your neighborhood and invite the people that come to your event to join you in hosting even more screenings.
+If the idea takes off, launch your own Films For Action city chapter and make use of all of the features it provides - further expanding your reach online.
+Eventually, your group could be hosting multiple film screenings simultaneously all across the city throughout the year - events organized by multiple teams each focused on a different venue or theme and amplified by thousands of supporters who help spread the word about the site and film events via Facebook, email and word of mouth.

 By creating a shared foundation of understanding among the audience, you can use these events as spring-boards to catalyze collective community action on a range of possible campaigns.
 Part of your activity as a group can be to research and design deep-root solutions, activities or projects for your community to initiate at the individual, group and city levels, while identifying national campaigns worth supporting.
 You can also use the film-screenings to promote existing campaigns being led by other activist groups.
 For example, you could host a film screening about local food and relocalization to support people getting involved with local food groups who are already working on these issues.
 In that way, you can help funnel enthusiasm and support for local groups, increasing participation in these groups and giving people hands-on and immediate answers to the question, "what can I do?"